jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 * I add a test with an :ref:`assertion<what is an assertion?>` for the case where the :green:`right PIN` is entered, there is :green:`enough cash` in the account, and it is :green:`above limit` for daily withdrawals, to :ref:`test_right_pin_enough_cash`

   ==================  ======================= ======================  ==================
-  PIN                 money                   daily limit             withdrawal
+  PIN                 cash                   daily limit             withdrawal
   ==================  ======================= ======================  ==================
   :green:`right PIN`  :green:`enough cash`   :green:`above limit`    :red:`DENIED`
   ==================  ======================= ======================  ==================